Michigan Cosmetology Licensing Practice Exam 2025 - Free Cosmetology Practice Questions and Study Guide

 Question: 1 / 400

-To check for scalp sensitivity
+To check for allergies or sensitivities

 Get further explanation with Examzify DeepDiveBeta